sebcun/slacksmith/README.md

 Desktop app for building Slack bots without writing code.
 You wire up triggers, conditions, and actions on a canvas, connect your Slack app, and run the bot from the editor.

+You can create bots, build them with drag and drop, run them independently, change themes, create themes, and more!

 Built with Electron and TypeScript.

 ## Requirements